underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 The second syntax takes the tag as a type rather than a literal value.
-This is useful when writing implicit resolution rules where we don't have the ability to write specific literals expressions in our code:
+This is useful when we know what tag to use but don't have the ability to write specific literals in our code:

 ```tut:book:silent
 import shapeless.labelled.field